bahtiyartan/troia/docs/94ClientPlugin.rst

 		}

 		/**
-		 * This method is called when PLUGINVALIDATE command runs on canias appliaction server.
+		 * This method is called when PLUGINVALIDATE command
+		 * runs on canias appliaction server.
+		 *
-		 * PLUGINVALIDATE command sends all validation parameters to all plugins which contains data (language,database etc.)
+		 * PLUGINVALIDATE command sends all validation parameters
+		 * to all plugins which contains data (language,database etc.)
 		 * about canias session.
 		 *
-		 *  After this parameters is checked by plugin, if given params is valid for plugin
+		 *  After this parameters is checked by plugin, if given params
-		 *  plugin must send true.
+		 *  is valid for plugin plugin must send true.
 		 *
-		 *  If multiple plugins are available, a pop up message appears on canias client to allow user select target plugin for
+		 *  If multiple plugins are available, a pop up message appears
+		 *  on canias client to allow user select target plugin for
 		 *  given action.
 		 */
 		@Override
 		protected boolean validatePlugin(iasPluginValidationParameters params) {
-			System.out.println("return true/false after validation paramters checked");
+			//return true/false after validation paramters checked
 			return true;
 		}